spectrocloud/librarium/docs/docs-content/security-bulletins/reports/reports.md

 :::

-To fix all the vulnerabilities impacting your products, we recommends patching your instances to the latest version regarding any third-party components.
+To fix all the vulnerabilities impacting your products, we recommend patching your instances to the latest version regarding any third-party components.
 For vulnerabilities originating in our products, we will provide mitigations and workarounds where applicable.